Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Modifies a firewall rule in Azure SQL Database server.

 ### [Set-AzSqlServerMSSupportAudit](Set-AzSqlServerMSSupportAudit.md)
-Changes the Microsoft support operations auditing settings for an Azure SQL database.
+Changes the Microsoft support operations auditing settings of an Azure SQL server.

 ### [Set-AzSqlServerRecommendedActionState](Set-AzSqlServerRecommendedActionState.md)
 Updates the state of an Azure SQL Server recommended action.